Religious Discrimination in the Workplace: Everything You Need to Know

 Employees must take some responsibility for managing conflicts between work and their faith.
 For starters, employees should tell the employer as soon as they know about a conflict or potential conflict.
 Clarity goes a very long way to avoid problems.
 Employees should always make the request in writing with an explanation and a suggestion about what would be a reasonable accommodation.
 Staff and employers should keep all correspondence in case it's needed for clarity later.

-What to Do In Case of Religious Discrimination
+What to Do in Case of Religious Discrimination

 If an employee is denied a request for a reasonable accommodation, he/she can file a grievance.
-Most employers offer than process, and if the employee is a member of a union, then a union official can help with the filing.
+Most employers offer this process, and if the employee is a member of a union, then a union official can help with the filing.

 Most employers have a policy for handling disputes like this, which can be found in the employee handbook or other personnel policies.
 The Human Resources department can give guidance too.